What is Marital and Non-Marital Property?

 Generally, non-marital property is property acquired before a marriage.
 For example, if Spouse A purchases an automobile on March 1, and the marriage occurs on March 2, the automobile may be considered Spouse A’s non-marital property.
 This means that in a divorce, the automobile belongs to Spouse A.

-It is important to consult with an attorney to determine whether property is marital or non-marital.
-Please contact our office at 815-455-3000 to schedule your free consultation to discuss the classification of property in a divorce case.
+Please contact the Family Law attorneys at Bruning & Associates, P.C. at 815-455-3000 to schedule your complimentary consultation to discuss the classification of property in a divorce case.

 Click here to learn more about Attorney Melissa-Ann Bruett.